Outdoor Living Expert

 Pergolas:

-• Limited protection: Open roof provides minimal rain coverage
+• Minimal rain protection: Open roof design offers no overhead coverage

 Gazebos:

-• Complete protection: Full roof coverage from rain and snow
+• Complete rain protection: Full roof coverage keeps area dry

 Design Flexibility and Aesthetics